Oummy13/docker_symfony/README.md

 - Your application is available at http://127.0.0.1:8741

-* If you need a database, modify the .env file like this example:
+* modify the .env file like this example:

   * DATABASE_URL=mysql://root:@db_docker_symfony:3306/db_name?serverVersion=5.7